MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/use-aggregation-functions.md

 ### Group data by scalar values

 To aggregate by scalar values, such as a numeric or time value, you'll first want to group the data into bins using the [bin()](../binfunction.md) function.
-Doing so will help you understand the distribution of values over a certain range.
+Using `bin()` can help you understand how values are distributed within a certain range and make comparisons between different periods.

 This example counts the number of storms that caused crop damage for each week in 2007.
 The `7d` argument represents a week, as the function requires a valid [timespan](../scalar-data-types/timespan.md) value.